CreazyBoyxD/CryptoChat/README.md

 - Messages are encrypted on the client side before being sent to the server.
 - The server decrypts the received messages and can broadcast them to other connected clients.

+### RSA Message Signing

+- The server generates an RSA key pair (public and private keys).
+- The server sends its RSA public key to the client.
+- The client also generates an RSA key pair and sends its RSA public key to the server.
+- Messages are signed using the sender's RSA private key and verified using the sender's RSA public key.

 ## Code Overview

 ### Client

 - `ClientWindow.xaml.cs`:
   - Establishes connection to the server.
-  - Receives the RSA public key.
+  - Exchanges Diffie-Hellman public keys with the server.
-  - Sends the encrypted AES key and IV.
+  - Computes the shared secret for AES encryption.
+  - Exchanges RSA public keys with the server.
-  - Encrypts and sends messages using AES.
+  - Encrypts and signs messages using AES and RSA.
-  - Listens for incoming messages from the server and decrypts them.
+  - Listens for incoming messages from the server, verifies signatures, and decrypts them.
+  - Provides an option to show or hide detailed logs of cryptographic operations.

 ### Server

 - `ServerWindow.xaml.cs`:
   - Listens for incoming client connections.
-  - Sends the RSA public key to the client.
+  - Exchanges Diffie-Hellman public keys with clients.
-  - Receives the encrypted AES key and IV from the client.
+  - Computes the shared secret for AES encryption.
+  - Exchanges RSA public keys with clients.
-  - Decrypts and stores the AES key and IV.
+  - Decrypts and verifies incoming messages from clients.
+  - Signs and encrypts messages for clients.
-  - Handles incoming messages from clients, decrypts them, and broadcasts them to other clients.
+  - Broadcasts messages to other connected clients.